Information on Iceland – Nordic languages as second languages

 Organisation of L2 Education

 Different provisions are offered in individual schools and municipalities.
 A guideline timetable in Icelandic as a second language has been issued by the Directorate of Education, but the allocation of hours is decided within each school.
-Reykjavík, for example, has established Icelandic language centers that provide teaching of Icelandic as a second language to newly arrived students age 11-16, on level 1, as specified in the National Curriculum Guide, for 3-9 months.
-Younger pupils receive a varied number of hours of Icelandic as a second language in the schools.
+Reykjavík, for example, has established Icelandic language centres that provide teaching of Icelandic as a Second Language to newly arrived students aged 11-16, on level 1, as specified in the National Curriculum Guide, for 3-9 months.
+Younger pupils receive a varied number of hours of Icelandic as a Second Language in the schools.

 Other municipalities have hired project managers in Icelandic as a second language to assist teachers in their schools, specialized Icelandic as a second language teachers and/or other staff to assist plurilingual students.
-Some schools have established Icelandic language centers for their students, while others rely on special education teachers and other staff.
+Some schools have established Icelandic language centres for their students, whilst others rely on special education teachers and other staff.

-The National Curriculum Guide for Compulsory Schools includes a chapter about Icelandic as a second language teaching which divides competence levels for newly arrived students to preliminary level and levels one, two and three.
-Within two to four years, newly arrived students should achieve competence level three after which they are expected to join the standard Icelandic curriculum without or with minimal support (Ministry of Education, Science and Culture, 2014).
+The National Curriculum Guide for Compulsory Schools includes a chapter about teaching Icelandic as a second language that divides competence levels for newly arrived students into preliminary level and levels one, two, and three.
+Within two to four years, newly arrived students should achieve competence level three, after which they are expected to join the standard ‘Icelandic’ curriculum with or without minimal support (Ministry of Education, Science and Culture, 2014).

 Initial Assessment and Placement Procedures

-Placement tests (Directorate of Education and School Services, n.d.) for newly arrived students of foreign origin that build on a Swedish model are used to map students’ competence in languages and previous learning experiences, mathematics, and literacy.
+Based on a Swedish model, placement tests (Directorate of Education and School Services, n.d.) for newly arrived students of foreign origin are used to map students’ competence in languages and previous learning experiences, mathematics, and literacy.
 Their use in compulsory schools is not enforced.

-Generally, students join their grade level immediately after arrival.
-Individual schools may have different measures in place, as to the number of hours that students receive in Icelandic as a second language, in or outside of the classroom, and for how long they will receive these classes.
+Generally, students join their grade level immediately upon arrival.
+Individual schools may have different measures in place, as to the number of hours of tuition that students receive in Icelandic as a second language, in or outside of the classroom, and for how long they will receive these classes.

 Access to Other Forms of Language Learning Support

-Individual schools may hire staff that speaks students´ languages, organize homework assistance, invite cultural mediators or other specialists to advise and collaborate to meet the needs of students learning Icelandic as a second language.
+Individual schools may hire staff that speaks students’ languages, organize homework assistance, or invite cultural mediators or other specialists to advise and collaborate to meet the needs of students learning Icelandic as a second language.

 Staff Competencies Required to Teach Icelandic as a Second Language

-There is one teacher license for teachers on all educational levels from preschool to upper secondary school.
+There is one teaching licence for teachers at all educational levels from preschool to upper secondary school.
 General teacher competencies are described by law (Lög um menntun, hæfni og ráðningu kennara og skólastjórnenda við leikskóla, grunnskóla og framhaldsskóla nr.
 95/2019) and quantified as the equivalent of minimum 60 ECTS.
-Specialized competencies are quantified in the law as university study equivalent to 90 ECTS.
-Specialized competencies in teaching Icelandic as a second language are anchored as competence criteria in graduate programs.
-However, these programs are relatively new and many teachers of Icelandic as a second language have a general teacher license, specialization in L1 Icelandic, or other specialization.
+Specialized competencies are quantified by law as university study equivalent to 90 ECTS.
+Specialized competencies in teaching Icelandic as a second language are anchored as competence criteria in graduate programmes.
+However, these programmes are relatively new and many teachers of Icelandic as a second language have a general teaching licence, specialization in L1 Icelandic, or other specialization.

 L2 Courses in Staff Training

-At the University of Iceland, students studying for the teacher licence in an M.Ed. or M.T. program at the Faculty of Education and Pedagogy can take specializations Language and Literacy, or micro-credentials Teaching Icelandic and literacy and Teaching children with diverse backgrounds.
-Students studying at the Faculty of Subject Teaching can take the specialization Teaching Icelandic as a Second Language or Teaching Icelandic as a Second Language for Teachers.
+At the University of Iceland, students studying for the teaching licence in an M.Ed. or M.T. programme at the Faculty of Education and Pedagogy can take the Language and Literacy specialization, or the micro-credentials Teaching Icelandic and Literacy and Teaching Children with Diverse Backgrounds.
+Students studying at the Faculty of Subject Teaching can take the Teaching Icelandic as a Second Language or Teaching Icelandic as a Second Language for Teachers specialization.

 Upper Secondary School